Siren "Up From the Depths: Early Anthology & More" Album Review

 34 tracks, run time: 2:23:02 (on 2 CDs)

-Florida's '80s and '90s heavy music scene is mainly remembered today for death metal bands like Morbid Angel, Deicide and Obituary, but the Sunshine State also boasted a healthy traditional/progressive/power metal scene back then.
-Even though Tampa's Siren never became one of the Florida metal boom's "big names" like Savatage, Iced Earth, or Crimson Glory, they released numerous well received demos and two studio albums between 1984 and 1988 and spawned a devoted cult following that lingers to this day, particularly among the die hard European metal audience.
+Florida's '80s and '90s heavy music scene is mainly remembered today for death metal bands like Morbid Angel, Deicide and Obituary, but the Sunshine State boasted a healthy traditional/progressive/power metal scene back then as well.
+Tampa's Siren never became one of the Florida metal boom's "big names" like Savatage, Iced Earth, or Crimson Glory, but they released several well received demos and two studio albums between 1984 and 1988 that spawned a devoted cult following which lingers to this day, particularly among the die hard European metal audience.
 Siren recently re-united to perform at the 2018 edition of Germany's "Keep It True" classic-metal festival, where they played alongside such legendary names as Raven, Flotsam & Jetsam, and Grim Reaper.
 To honor this milestone, Stormspell Records has released an impressive collection of Siren's classic works, entitled Up From the Depths: Early Anthology and More.
 The 2-disc compilation features all the tracks from the band's hard-to-find early releases like 1984's Iron Coffins demo and 1986's cult favorite No Place Like Home album, plus four newly-recorded songs and a handful of previously unreleased demo and live cuts.
 This lavish collection was obviously a labor of love for Stormspell Records, whose owner is a Siren fanboy from way back, and the label's dedication shows through in every detail of this impressive release.

 "Tornado of Blood"